Deploying technology

 We’ve stored the purchase order for the first Telsa patrol car just in case the Smithsonian comes calling.

-On Tuesday, November 7, 2023, the Fremont City Council approved $2.5 million in grant funding awarded to the Fremont Police Department from the Board of State and Community Corrections (BSCC) for Organized Retail Theft prevention.
+We are sworn to protect the entire community, including our beloved local businesses.
+To this end, the Fremont City Council approved $2.5 million in grant funding in November 2023 to the Fremont Police Department from the Board of State and Community Corrections (BSCC) for Organized Retail Theft prevention.

-We will leverage a wide range of integrated technologies, such as community cameras, automated license plate reader (ALPR) data, and CAD/RMS, to enhance officer response and develop investigative leads.
+This grant will allow us to enhance our deployed technology in the name of advancing intelligence-led and data-driven methods to prevent and reduce these crimes.
+FPD will leverage a wide range of integrated technologies, such as community cameras, automated license plate reader (ALPR) data, and CAD/RMS to enhance officer response and develop investigative leads.

 The Future of Technology for Law Enforcement